ig3/srf/README.md

 ### Create some cards

-The basick elements of srf are cards, produced from fieldsets and templates.
+The basic elements of srf are cards, produced from fieldsets and templates.

 A fieldset is a set of name/value pairs.